-The timing for the filing of accounts in the UK will depend upon the requirements of the law relating to the auditing and publication of accounts in the US State of incorporation.
+The timing for the filing of accounts in the UK will depend upon the requirements of the law relating to the auditing and publication of accounts in the Canadian province or territory of incorporation.

-Additionally it should be noted that the US corporation's financial statements will need to be filed and available for public inspection.
+Additionally it should be noted that the Canadian corporation's financial statements will need to be filed and available for public inspection.
 This is a significant difference compared to a subsidiary and often influences the decision as to whether to incorporate a subsidiary rather than trading through a branch.